kanchantewary/learn-pyspark/notes/kafka.md

 A kafka cluster consists of one or multiple brokers (servers).
 Brokers are identified by a numeric id

 replication factor - each partition will have one leader and multiple ISRs(In-sync replica).
 The broker which is the leader will receive data and serve to other replicas.
+A replication factor of 3 is a good idea, considering one might be taken down for maintenance, another might be down unexpectedly.
 If a leader goes down, the replica broker becomes the leader for that partition.